exokortex/cutter/README.md

 # ppCutter

-This fork of cutter is for post processing of arm and riscv elf binaries.
-A more detailed description will be added later.
+This fork of cutter is for post processing of ARM and RISCV elf binaries using a custom disassembler that has not yet been released publicly.

 # Cutter
 [![Build Status](https://travis-ci.org/radareorg/cutter.svg?branch=master)](https://travis-ci.org/radareorg/cutter)